TheWatcher/webperl/mdfiles/blocks.md

 instead.
-Sometimes you may find that there could be two different 'views' of your block - say that your system includes a calendar, and sometimes it will be displayed as a small box in a page with other content, and sometimes the user will want to look at a page that shows nothing but the calendar.
+Sometimes you may find that there could be two different 'views' of your block - say that your system includes a calendar, and sometimes it will be displayed as a small box in a page with other content, and sometimes the user will want to look at a page that shows the calendar full-size.
-You can implement both page_dusplay() and block_display() for the block, the latter dealing with the situation where the calendar is embedded in a larger page, while the former handles the situation where the user is looking at just the calendar.
+You can implement both page_display() and block_display() for the block, the latter dealing with the situation where the calendar is embedded in a larger page, while the former handles the situation where the user is looking at just the calendar.

+You may also find that you can simplify your code as a whole by subclassing Block with a single class (MyAppBlock for example), placing code that is likely to be common across most or all of your various blocks in that subclass, and then further subclassing it to add block-specific code.
+This technique is used in both Megaphone and the Review webapp to avoid much unnecessary code replication.